Reverse mortgage rates and ‘what are your rates’ are very common questions that we get.

 And if your home were to grow above 2%, then you would actually gain home equity while having a reverse mortgage in this situation.

 This might sound too good to be true, but many Canadians are in this position just now.
 In fact, in the hottest areas of Canada, some owners have seen double digit home equity growth over the past 5 years!

 A few people ask us questions about this.
 It is rare – because most people are taking this out because they want to live in their home for life and never leave.

 However, for some, this can be a short term solution.

-The golden rule for reverse mortgage penalties is that if you are paying it off after 5 years, there is no penalty; beyond this the closer you are to 5 years, the lower the penalty will be.
+The golden rule for reverse mortgage penalties is that if you are paying it off after 5 years, the penalties are very small; in addition to this, the closer you are to 5 years, the lower the penalty will be.

 This is actually very similar to the penalty structure of a ‘normal’ mortgage.
 And, like with a ‘normal’ mortgage, you can also make what are called ‘prepayments‘.
 However, again – like a ‘normal’ mortgage – you only get a certain allowance of these each year – in the case of a reverse mortgage that amount is 10% – meaning you can repay 10% of the balance without penalty every year.

 Beyond this, here is how penalties work: